How can I identify my best performing keywords

 PPC data is polled several times a day and includes values such as impressions, clicks and sales.
 Bid recommendations are made daily based on observing data over 90 days to determine data sufficiency.
 If a keyword has enough data it is picked for analysis against your target ACoS, or if there are zero sales then we recommend a change if it is bleeding money in that state.

-Bidding strategies and placement bid modifiers
+Can I change bidding strategies and placement bid modifiers in bulk?

 For Sponsored Product ads, you can now make bulk adjustments to Bidding Strategies, that include one of “Dynamic-Down Only”, “Dynamic -Up/Down” and “Fixed Bids”.